imabluefish/CMU_STU_FRIENDS/README.md

 This system has two models:
 1. Authentication model: This is used to confirm the user is a CMU student.
 The system can connect to CMU's system to confirm the student's Andrew account.

-2. Searching model: This can search nearby students, the nearest students rank first on the list.
-This model should access the database, which store student’s name, location.
+2. Relationship model: This can show the user's favorite friends and who likes the user.

 Users:
 All the users are CMU students.

 Interesting point：
 As the system is restricted to CMU students, users can make friends with well-educated people.

 Using condition:
 As we should get the location, so the user should input his/her location.
 If this website runs on smartphone, it would be easier because the location can be got automatically.